What comes

 One writer has observed, “Whenever Paul thought about Christ’s power, he always thought about the resurrection.”* I can’t vouch for what went on in the mind of the apostle, but it sounds like it should be true – of Paul and of us.
 Jesus didn’t come to earth to calm storms or provide picnic food or even to heal the sick.
 He came to save us.
 And he didn’t do that with circus tricks but by overcoming death.

-In today’s passage, we see that Paul prayed for his readers to recognize the power of Christ and what it means to them (us) personally.
-He would have us to know the hope that, through that power over death, we are able to participate in the “riches of his glorious inheritance.”
-Miracles have their place, but victory over death trumps them all.
+what it means to them (us) personally.
+He would have us to know the hope that through Christ's power over death we are able to participate in the “riches of his

 No comments: